top of page

 Dear Future All-Stars,

 On behalf of the entire Junior All Stars educational team, I want to welcome you.
 You have shown exceptional promise as a young musician.
-As a member of the band, choir, or orchestra, you will perform for audiences in Puerto Rico as we experience the best of the island.
+As a member of the band, choir, or orchestra, you will perform for audiences in Hawai'i as we experience the best of the island.
 You will be in the capable hands of three of the finest conductors our state has to offer, alongside a coordinating team of dedicated music educators from around Illinois.
 We are excited to have you join us on this unforgettable adventure!

 Tom Tedeschi